 Head Baseball Coach

 Coach Ferro remains committed to his goal of having a complete program that produces not only quality baseball players, but quality people as well.
 Ferro believes that success in the classroom is mandatory for the players in this program and he is committed to helping his players move toward earning a college degree.
 This attitude is engrained in his players as they have proved extremely successful in the classroom while being a part of a winning baseball program.
-Over seventy five percent of Coach Ferro’s freshmen maintained a GPA of 3.0 or higher last season, and because of this commitment toward academics, the 2012 team was once again at the top of the Roadrunner Athletics Department chart for attendance at athletic study hall.
-This was the fifth straight year the baseball team was at the top.
+Over eighty percent of Coach Ferro’s freshmen maintained a GPA of 3.0 or higher last season, and because of this commitment toward academics, the 2013 team was once again at the top of the Roadrunner Athletics Department chart for attendance at athletic study hall.
+This was the sixth straight year the baseball team was at the top.

 Before returning to the Butte program as Head Coach, Ferro spent parts of two seasons as an assistant coach and head recruiting coordinator under Lindsey Meggs at Chico State.
 Ferro was an intricate part of the Wildcats 2002 campaign where the team finished with an impressive 55-10 mark and was the National runners up in the Division II College World Series.
 Prior to coaching at Chico State, Ferro was the head assistant coach and recruiting coordinator at Cal State Stanislaus from 2000-2001.